SeanDS/zero/README.md

 ```

 ## Basic usage
-There is a very basic CLI provided by the program.
+There is a basic CLI provided by the program.
 Open up a terminal and type:
 ```bash
 circuit --help
 ```
 for a list of available commands.
-Run `circuit command --help` for more detailed
+Run `circuit [command] --help` for more detailed
-help for a particular `command`.
+help for a particular `[command]`.

 ### Run LISO files
 ```bash